rollthecloudinc/hedge/README.md

   * Reverse proxy bouncing traffic to data centers using cleanest energy.
 * Store: Repairing data storage for good.
   * Data storage that moves around the world using the cleanest energy.
-* Record: Record and reduce for good.
+* Track: Record and reduce for good.
   * Record emissions providing actionable intelligance for reduction and offseting.

 ## Proxy